apache/cordova-plugin-statusbar/README.md

     Only supported on Android 5 or later.
 Earlier versions will ignore this preference.

 - __StatusBarBackgroundColor__ (color hex string, no default value).
 Set the background color of the statusbar by a hex string (#RRGGBB) at startup.
 If this value is not set, the background color will be transparent.
+If `StatusBarOverlaysWebView` is set to true, then a 8 digit hex (#AARRGGBB) string can optionally be used to define the transparency.

         <preference name="StatusBarBackgroundColor" value="#000000" />